Introductory Survey of Lam-rim

 “ Dharma” is a Sanskrit word referring to the teachings of the Buddha.
 “Lite” means that it is helpful – not that there is anything wrong with it, but it is not the strong, real version.
-In the actual presentation of the lam-rim we find that the Tibetan traditions, that is the real thing.
+The actual presentation of the lam-rim that we find in the Tibetan traditions is the real thing.
 But this real thing Dharma is for most of us too strong to start with.
 And the main reason for that is that it totally assumes that we fully believe in rebirth.
 So everything that is in here is based on that premise, that there is rebirth and then we start working for improving future lives, avoiding trouble in future lives etc.

 Also, what we might acknowledge is that certain ideas that we might have of what future lives mean and what liberation, what enlightenment might mean, that maybe they’re quite incorrect.
 And maybe Buddhism wouldn’t accept that either, about future lives, about liberation, about enlightenment.
 What they mean, what I think they mean and I think this is ridiculous, Buddha might also say it’s ridiculous because it’s a wrong understanding of it.
 Like some soul with wings that flies out of the body and then enters into another body – Buddha would not accept that either, or that we could become God himself, herself, or itself.